Lewin671/LearningV8/README.md

 The repo is used to learning the core concepts and designs of V8 internals via these demos.

-You can run the demos in this repo, and you can also to create some new demos to verify your thinking  of v8.
+You can run the demos in this repo, and you can also create some new demos to verify your thinking of v8.

 ### Prepare Environment